7 of the Biggest Problems with the Music Industry?

-This fact is reiterated by the statistics of how much money musicians make on the biggest music platform of our times – Spotify.
-The Swedish giant pays right holders a paltry amount per play, something between $0.006 and $0.0084.
-To earn a decent income, say $1000 in a month, an artist needs roughly 120.000 streams consistently per month, and that is considering he/she is the only right holder of the track, which is seldom the case.
+This fact is reiterated by the statistics of how much money musicians make on the biggest music platform of our time – Spotify.
+The Swedish giant pays rights holders a paltry amount per play, something between $0.006 and $0.0084.
+To earn a decent income, say $1000 in a month, an artist needs roughly 120.000 streams consistently per month, and that is considering he/she is the only rights holder of the track, which is seldom the case.

 Now, is this doable?
 Absolutely.
-As mentioned earlier, you can achieve this by landing onto the right playlist to get tons of streams.
-However, this involves a lot of hard work.
-So much work, with no guarantee of success that it could feel like a waste of time.
+As mentioned earlier, you can achieve this by landing on the right playlist to get tons of streams.
+However, this involves a lot of hard work—so much work, with no guarantee of success that it could feel like a waste of time.

 2. Long Term Record Deals are Becoming a Thing of the Past

 Some may see this as a positive thing, but I’d like to explain a big drawback to it.